What is HPV?

 You can be exposed to HPV the first time you are sexually active with another person.
 You can get HPV even if you have had only one sexual partner.

-HPV can remain dormant for many years.
+You can have HPV for a long time without even knowing it.
+HPV can remain dormant in the body for up to 10 to 20 years.
 This means people in long-term monogamous relationships or people who have not been sexually active for many years can still get HPV.

-Condoms offer some protection from HPV but do not cover all genital skin.
+Condoms or dental dams offer some protection from HPV but do not cover all genital skin.
 This means HPV can still be transmitted.
-Condoms are still important for practicing safe sex as they do protect you from many other sexually transmitted infections.
+It is still important to practice safe sex as it protects you from many other sexually transmitted infections.

 Testing for HPV

-Cervical Screening Tests look for the presence of HPV in women and people with a cervix.
-Sexual health check-ups do not test for HPV.
+Regular sexual health tests do not test for HPV.
 There is currently no approved screening test for HPV in men.
 If you are concerned or have any questions, you should speak to your doctor or medical practitioner.

 Treating HPV

 There is no treatment or cure for HPV.
-That’s why it’s so important to have the HPV vaccination.
-The HPV vaccine used in Australia is called Gardasil ®9.
-It protects you against the most common types of HPV that can cause disease.
+That’s why it’s so important to have the HPV vaccine.
+The HPV vaccine protects you against the most common types of HPV that can cause cancer and genital warts.

 Learn more about cervical screening